-Openness is when the leaders are open to suggestions from employees or are open in their leadership directions.
-These leaders are flexible in the working environment, which suggests that they can change and receive employee feedback and communications (Zaccaro et al., 1991).
-The study of leader openness in a multinational management team shows that leaders are likely to benefit from the feedback and ideas from the employees.
+Openness is when leaders are open to employees' suggestions or their leadership directions.
+These leaders are flexible in the working environment, suggesting they can change and receive employee feedback and communications (Zaccaro et al., 1991).
+The study of leader openness in a multinational management team shows that leaders are likely to benefit from employee feedback and ideas.
 They also became more engaged in their tasks (Tröster & Van Knippenberg, 2012).
 The relationship between the leader and follower (for example, manager and employee) promotes recognition in which the employees will follow the leader's instructions and objectives (van Quaquebeke, van Knippenberg, & Eckloff, 2011).
-That is connected with the study as leadership openness would ensure employees' adherence towards internal control systems.
+This is connected with the study, as open leadership would ensure employees' adherence to internal control systems.

 The leaders' openness to information about an employee's not following instructions must be dealt with professionally to not negatively affect the system's overall performance (Graaf, 2010).
-The openness here is more towards how the employees can be honest to the management regarding their organisational difficulties (Huberts et al., 2007).
+The openness here is more about how the employees can be honest with the management regarding their organisational difficulties (Huberts et al., 2007).
 That can be in the form of the employee being unable to follow specific control procedures that directly influence their performance (Muresan et al., 2010).
 If the leaders are open to their employees, the employees can highlight their issues concerning the system and find effective ways of mitigating the issue.
 The third hypothesis of the study is: